ehlesp/smallab-k8s-pve-guide/G041 - Backups 05 ~ UrBackup 02 - Clients setup and configuring file backups.md

       Any folder added to the client gets assigned a name, which is taken from the deepest element in the path.
 With this `-n` option you can set a more meaningful string as name.

     - `-f`\
       This restricts the backup process **to not follow symlinks that lead outside the backup path**.
-This is to ensure that the backup procedure will care only about the files directly under the specified path.
+This is to ensure that the backup procedure cares only about the files directly under the specified path.

     - `-x`\
       Its description says `Do not cross filesystem boundary during backup`, which maybe refers to not read data from different filesystems while doing the backup.
 It is not clear how this feature can affect something like an LVM based storage that has been built on several partitions from different storage devices.